The Importance Of Protein

-Let’s say you’re not worried about gaining weight at all you just want a good protein source with some carbs.
+Let’s say you’re not worried about gaining weight at all.
+You just want a good protein source with some carbs.
 A MRP contains fast, medium and slow digesting proteins which means it will keep you feeling full longer.
-RTD versions are ready to drinks protein premade.
+RTD versions are ready to drink protein premade.
 They’re a perfect choice if you’re an on-the-go type of person.

 Remember, if you want to grow, you cannot underestimate the importance of protein.
 Whatever type of supplement you choose, make sure it has at least 20g of high quality protein.